evillage/evillage-ios/README.md

 ### How to run the application ###

-* clone this repository (default working branch is master)
+* Clone this repository (default working branch is master)
-* open project directory in terminal and run `pod install` (if you don't have CocoaPods installed the run first `sudo gem install cocoapods`)
+* Open project directory in terminal and run `pod install` (if you don't have CocoaPods installed the run first `sudo gem install cocoapods`)
 * Open .xcworkspace file in Xcode and you're ready for using it
 * Run the app on simulator or connect an IOS device (supported IOS is 12 and 13).
 Remember push notifications won't work on the simulator.